AugustRush/ARCoreData/README.md

 +(NSArray *)AR_newOrUpdateWithJSONs:(NSArray *)JSONs;

 ```
-you have seen ARManageObjectMappingProtocol , yes ,this protocol have two methods,like famous mapping <a href="https://github.com/Mantle/Mantle">Mantle</a>, but this transform must be faster than Mantle.
+you have seen ARManageObjectMappingProtocol , yes ,this protocol have two methods,like famous mapping library <a href="https://github.com/Mantle/Mantle">Mantle</a>, but this transform must be faster than Mantle.

 ## Fetch objects